 Netherlands Enterprise Agency, RVO

 Does your company process personal data?
-This includes storing, using or sharing names, phone numbers, and addresses.
-You have to be able to show you comply with the General Data Protection Regulation (AVG).
+Such as storing, using, or sharing names, phone numbers, and addresses?
+Then you have to be able to demonstrate you comply with the General Data Protection Regulation (GDPR).
 This is called accountability.
-This means you may need to keep records of your processing activities (processing register).
+This means you may need to keep records of your processing activities in a processing register.
 The processing register contains information about the personal data you use.

 Whether you should keep a processing register depends on the size of your company and the type of data you use:

 In certain situations you need to have a register, even if you employ fewer than 250 people:

-Processing party should also keep processing register
+Data controller and processor should keep processing register

-Do you process personal data for another organisation (the processor)?
-And are you not responsible for determining how and why the personal data are used (the controller)?
-You still have to keep a processing register (in Dutch).
+Do you process personal data for another organisation?
+Then you are the data processor.
+You still have to keep a processing register.

 It is up to you how you draw up the register.
 However, the following information should be included in the register regardless:

-• name and contact details of your company
+• name and contact details of your company or your data controller

 • any other organisations involved in your data processing